Loading Events

 I hope I can find a secure place to settle, giving me enough time to create my art freely.
 Thats not too much to ask, is it?” — painter Zhang Dali

 The subjects of the film (most of whom are now internationally recognized, exhibited, and award-winning artists in their respective fields) here refer to themselves, alternately, as “vagrants,” “migrants,” and “freelancers.”
 Some attended university in Beijing in the early 1980s, while others migrated from rural parts of Heilongjiang, Liaoning, and Sichuan to look for work.
 The film’s director, Wu Wenguang, himself migrated to Beijing from Yunnan in 1988, originally to take a position at CCTV.
-But after the crackdown on the student movement on June 4th, 1989, Wu’s situation began to mirror that of his subjects—a struggling, independent artist searching for free modes of expression.
+But after 1989, Wu’s situation began to mirror that of his subjects—a struggling, independent artist searching for free modes of expression.

 Bumming in Beijing began its production life in 1988, as an episode of a CCTV documentary series which would eventually be shelved for being too sensitive for its depiction of restless, counterculture youths.
 In the fall of 1989, Wu discreetly revived the project, independently, relying on the close relationships that he had developed with his subjects to draw out their feelings on a range of hot-button contemporary issues—residence permits, economic inequality, the commodification of art, the position of women in the society, and the temptation to go abroad—and using his remnant CCTV resources to complete an initial, 134-minute version of the film.